keeks-mtl/memory-match/README.md

 #### Difficulty Buttons
 - An easy and a hard button for users to press to play each difficulty setting.
 The difficulty the user is currently playing is highlighted.
+- Easy setting has 8 cards and Hard setting has 16 cards

 #### Reset Button
 - The reset button resets the cards on the playing board and sets the matches display, moves display, and